Westfield-Codes/rps-web-app-VictoriaWHS/README.md

 1. Go over all the code.
 If you see any repeated lines, make new a function for those if possible.
 1. If one player earns more than half the rounds, end the game.
 1. When you are sure it works, pull request this branch to main, then merge it.
-Then you can style to match your wireframes. Í
+Then you can style to match your wireframes. Í store winner of each round in showRound() and use it to find the total winner for the entire game